Undertow (1949 film): Plot

-Tony Reagan (Scott Brady) was a low-level member of the Chicago syndicate; he was run out of town back then for being involved with the kingpin Big Jim's niece.
+"Reno" Tony Reagan (Scott Brady) was a low-level member of the Chicago syndicate; he was run out of town back then for being involved with the kingpin Big Jim's niece.
 Seven years later, Reagan has been vacationing in Reno, at a lodge in which he intends to invest with the father of an old army buddy.
 He bumps into an old friend/former colleague from Chicago named Danny Morgan (John Russell).
 It turns out they are both hoping to soon be married.

 On his way home to Chicago to propose to his girl, Reagan shares the flight with a schoolteacher, Ann McKnight (Peggy Dow), someone he met at a Reno casino and helped win at the gambling table.
 At the airport, he is met by the police; it seems they have been tipped off that Reagan is looking to stir trouble with Big Jim.

 The police put a tail on him, which he shakes on a Chicago elevated train.
 Reagan meets up with his bride-to-be, Sally Lee (Dorothy Hart).
 He tells her he will go to Big Jim to make peace.
 But when the uncle is murdered, Reagan is framed for it.